 Some teens use a bong.
 Bongs vary in shape, size, and appearance.
 Urban Dictionary states that a water pipe or bong is a device used for smoking marijuana.
 Smoke is bubbled through a water chamber.
 Therefore, bongs cool the smoke before it enters the lungs.

 Other teens use pipes made from a variety of materials.
 These materials include wood, ceramics, and glass.
 How can you tell a pipe has been used?
 Smoking marijuana leaves a brown blackish resin in a pipe that resembles a tarry substance.
 A used pipe will have signs of this residue.

 Teens may also add marijuana to brownie and cookie batter before baking to create “edibles.”
 There are many ways to use this substance and even more ways to hide the use of the product.

 If you suspect your child is smoking or vaping pot, talk openly with them and creating a comfortable environment for them to come to you.
 They should know the legal, physical, and emotional ramifications.

-Marijuana is currently illegal in all US states aside from the licensed medical marijuana farmers and users.
-Consequently, you must stay alert to teen behavior.
-Finally, be wary if you hear the jargon exchanged among your teen and his or her friends.
-Hence, this could indicate that your teen is smoking pot, which is considered a gateway toward other more dangerous drugs.
+Be wary if you hear the jargon exchanged among your teen and their friends.
+This could indicate that your teen is smoking pot, which is considered a gateway toward other more dangerous drugs.
 In conclusion, if you have further questions or need support, we are here to help.
-Call us any time.